 Sunglasses: Add Them to Your Winter Packing List

-Did you know that the sun can be as dangerous in winter as it is in summer time?
+Did you know that the sun can be as dangerous in the winter season as it is in summer time?

 Protecting your eyes should be a priority.
 Also for your winter city breaks.